Managing pages

 To configure site localization culture and hostnames or override these settings for a specific page:

-1. In CMS, go to Contents, select the icon next to the page for which you want to override the site localization culture and hostnames.
+1. In the backoffice, go to Content, select the icon next to the page for which you want to override the site localization culture and hostnames.
 If you want to configure these settings for the whole site localization node including all child pages, select the Localization node .

 2. Select Do something else.